Chthonic (band)

-Chthonic (sometimes typeset ChthoniC or ChThoniC) is a Taiwanese heavy metal band, formed in 1995 in Taipei.
+Chthonic (styled as ChthoniC or ChThoniC) is a Taiwanese heavy metal band, formed in 1995 in Taipei.
 They have been called "the Black Sabbath of Asia."
 The group incorporates influences from traditional Taiwanese music, including adaptations of folk songs and the use of traditional instruments, most notably the erhu (often called the hiân-á [絃仔] in the band's native Taiwanese Hokkien).
 Their stated goal is to use their music to bring ancient history and mythology into the modern era especially to build awareness of the myths of Taiwan and tragic events in that country's history (for example, those experienced by the Seediq people).

-Since 2011 their trademark erhu has been complemented with stringed instruments including the koto and shamisen, as well as Tibetan Bells and shakuhachi and pgaki flutes, the latter of which are traditionally used by the aboriginal people of Taiwan.
+Since 2011 their trademark erhu has been complemented with stringed instruments including the koto and shamisen, as well as Tibetan bells and shakuhachi and Seediq hunting flutes (獵首笛), the last of which are traditionally used by the indigenous people of Taiwan.
 The band members are also acclaimed artists and political activists who advocate independence for Taiwan and self-determination for Tibetans and Uighurs.
 Singer Freddy Lim served as Chairman of the Taiwan chapter of Amnesty International from 2010 to 2014 and has been a legislator since 2016, first representing the New Power Party before becoming an independent.
 Since their formation, Chthonic has released eight studio albums.
 The most recent of which, Battlefields of Asura, was released in October 2018.

 History

 Formation (1995–1998)

 Chthonic was formed in 1995, and the band name "Chthonic" is a Greek term referring to the earth and the underworld.
 In the west, the term is usually pronounced thonic.
 The original members were Freddy Lim and some of his classmates from high school and university.
 The line-up went through many changes before the band released their debut album in 1998.
 By that point the line-up had settled around Freddy Lim on vocals and erhu, Zac Chang on guitar, Xiao-Yu on bass, Xiao-Wang on drums, and Ambrosia on keyboards and backing vocals.
 Chthonic became quite popular in the rock scene in Taiwan.
 They played to a full house at Vibe, the main rock club in Taipei at the time, and played as headliners for large rock festivals like Spring Scream.
-They released their first single "深耕" ("Deep Plowing") in early 1998.
+They released their first single "Deep Plowing" ("深耕") in early 1998.

 In their early years, Chthonic tried different styles of heavy metal.
-Lim sang clean vocals in "海息" ("The Breath of Ocean"); the early song "深耕" ("Cultivating") can be classified as power metal while "母島解體登基" ("Decomposition of the Mother Isle (Aboriginal Gods Enthroned)") is black metal.
+Lim sang clean vocals in "The Breath of Ocean" ("海息"); the early song "Cultivating" ("深耕") can be classified as power metal while "Decomposition of the Mother Isle (Aboriginal Gods Enthroned)" ("母島解體登基") is black metal.
 Keyboardist Ambrosia occasionally sang in the early songs as well.
 From the start, Lim has written songs in Taiwanese, Classical Chinese, and Mandarin Chinese; more recent albums have been released in English versions as well.